-- 7. If the sub-committee decides that it is appropriate, (e.g. if the grievance is complex), it may appoint an investigator to carry out an investigation before the grievance meeting to establish the facts of the case.
-The investigation may include interviews (e.g. the employee submitting the grievance, other employees, councillors or members of the public). - 8.
+- 10. If the sub-committee decides that it is appropriate, (e.g. if the grievance is complex), it may appoint an investigator to carry out an investigation before the grievance meeting to establish the facts of the case.
+The investigator may be an appropriate employee, Councillor or external party.
+The investigation may include interviews (e.g. the employee submitting the grievance, other employees, councillors or members of the public). - 11.
 The investigator will summarise their findings (usually within an investigation report) and present their findings to the sub-committee.